productiser/IAP-wordpress-mcp-server/module-0-wordpress-publisher/docs/module-0-setup-notes.md

 ✅ **WordPress REST API publishing** - Drafts or live posts ✅ **Multi-tenant architecture** - Customer ID isolation from day 1

 ---

-## Real Talk

-**This won't make your blog successful.** It removes one tedious task (manual publishing).
-You still need:
-- Content that people want to read
-- SEO that actually works
-- Affiliate links that convert
-- Traffic (the hard part)
-- Patience (6-12 months minimum)

-Automating a bad blog just means you publish bad content faster.

-**This is only worth it if you enjoy troubleshooting connection errors at 11pm.**

----